Storm Chandra named as Met Office issues fresh weather warnings

 A yellow warning for wind covers Cornwall, southwestern Wales and parts of northern Devon, while yellow warnings for snow have been issued for Scotland and northern England where 2-5cm could fall widely and as much as 10-20cm could accumulate at higher elevations.

-An update from the Environment Agency shows 21 flood warnings and 114 flood alerts are in place across England.
+An update from the Environment Agency shows 21 flood warnings and 124 flood alerts were in place across England as of 1pm on Monday.

 Flood warnings have been issued across the South West mostly, and two are in place around York.